Children & Parenting Astrology

 describes the child's sense of self-worth.
 Venus reveals the child's attitudes

-toward, and potential future experiences with, the opposite sex.
+toward, and potential future experiences in love relationships.

 Mars.
 Mars is the planet of action through desire.
 Mars is energy and Mars is

 our clue to what motivates our child.
 Mars in the child's chart reveals how she

 is likely to express anger, the kind of discipline she may need, and the type of

 Jupiter.
 Jupiter is the pathfinder or lamp through the trials of time.
 Jupiter

 shows where opportunities for expansion lie.
 Jupiter is grace.
 Jupiter is the

 planet that brings us the rewards of good karma.
 Jupiter relates to religion,

 philosophy, and higher education.
 By studying Jupiter in the child's chart, we

 can discover how to teach our child fundamental truths and ethics.
 We can also